LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 in proportion to the maximal level depth (at the first level it's always one, then it grows up to full rolled value at the last level).
-Section [Monsters](#monsters) below describes combat resolution in detail, including the role of the percentage damage bonus.
+Section [Monsters](#monsters) below describes combat resolution in detail, including the role of the percentage bonuses.

 The second, the upper status line describes the current level in relation to the party.